 What you can do in the meantime

-If you have time before your scheduled appointment, you can help prepare for the appointment by keeping a diet diary for two weeks prior to the appointment and by recording how many steps you take in a day by using a step counter (pedometer).
+If you have time before your scheduled appointment, you can get ready for the appointment by keeping a diet diary for two weeks before the appointment.
+You also can record how many steps you take in a day by using a step counter, called a pedometer.

-You can also begin to make choices that will help you start to lose weight, including:
+And you can begin to make choices that will help you start to lose weight, including:

 - Making healthy changes in your diet.
 Include more fruits, vegetables and whole grains in your diet.
 Begin to reduce portion sizes.

 - Increasing your activity level.
-Try to get up and move around your home more frequently.
+Try to get up and move around your home more often.
 Start gradually if you aren't in good shape or aren't used to exercising.
 Even a 10-minute daily walk can help.
-If you have any health conditions or are over a certain age — over 40 for men and over 50 for women — wait until you've talked to your doctor before you start a new exercise program.
+If you have any health conditions or are over a certain age — over 40 for men and over 50 for women — wait until you've talked to your health care professional before you start a new exercise program.